Josh Rawlings: Early life

-Rawlings was born in St. Croix Falls, Wisconsin, USA, to Charlene Linnae, a former chef and business owner and Todd Robert Rawlings, a patented Inventor and senior Quality Engineer at Microsoft.
+Rawlings was born in Saint Croix Falls, Wisconsin, to Charlene Linnae, a former chef and business owner and Todd Robert Rawlings, a patented inventor and senior quality engineer at Microsoft.
 Josh started playing piano at age 3, listening to the radio and figuring out songs on his mini-keyboard.
 His parents were both vocalists and actors in school and his father was also a percussionist.
-They taught Josh the fundamentals of music and rhythm and encouraged his music and play acting.
-Rawlings lived in and around the greater Twin Cities, Minnesota through sixth grade before moving to the Seattle, Washington area in 1997.
-He attended Skyline High School in Issaquah, Washington where he composed music for the school's Alma Mater; he later attended Cornish College of the Arts in Seattle, Washington, graduating with a Bachelor of Music in Jazz Performance in 2005.
+They taught Josh the fundamentals of music and rhythm and encouraged his interest in music and theater.
+Rawlings lived in and around the greater Twin Cities, Minnesota, through sixth grade before moving to the Seattle, Washington, area in 1997.
+He attended Skyline High School in Issaquah, Washington, where he composed music for the school's Alma Mater; he later attended Cornish College of the Arts in Seattle, Washington, graduating with a Bachelor of Music in Jazz Performance in 2005.

-Music career
+Career

-Josh has played professionally in the Seattle area since 2001 and is a Band Leader for the Josh Rawlings Trio, a member of The Teaching, a member of Seattle’s powerhouse Rock/Jazz group Industrial Revelation, (a band who recently played Teatro Manzoni in Milan, Italy to a crowd of over 800 fans), as well as a recording artist for Macklemore and Ryan Lewis.
-Josh was interviewed in 2017 about his career and relationship with Ryan Lewis on the Seattle Jazz Radio website, KEXP.org.
+Rawlings has played in the Seattle area since 2001 and is a band leader for the Josh Rawlings Trio, a member of The Teaching, a member of Industrial Revelation, as well as a recording artist for Macklemore and Ryan Lewis.
+Rawlings was interviewed in 2017 about his career and relationship with Ryan Lewis on the Seattle Jazz Radio website, KEXP.org.